PedroSantos24/Work-Projects/README.md

             }
             else

 The performance of the software sometimes isn't perfect.
-I assume that it only happnes due to the loop not actully being written as a proper loop, but instead as cycle done trough else's.
+I assume that it only happens due to the loop not being written as a proper loop, but instead, as a cycle done through else's.

 For a more visual understanding please refer to the section "Usage".